 A window will open on the right side of your browser.

-Note that Archive Data works by automatically saving data in a columnar range from one location to another at a specified time.
-In other words your data must be in a vertical format; it doesn’t currently support saving data from row to row (though row to row archives will be added soon!)
+- Archive Data works by automatically saving data in a range from one location to another at a specified time.
+This range can be vertical (columns) or horizontal (rows).

 STEP 3: CHOOSE ARCHIVE OPTIONS

-- Paste to next empty column.
+- Paste to Next Empty Range.
 By default this is checked.
-It means that the archive will automatically populate the next empty column to the right.
-Leave it unchecked if you prefer to overwrite the data in the same column.
+It means that the archive will automatically populate the next empty range to the right (for columns) or below (for rows).
+Leave it unchecked if you prefer to overwrite the data in the same place each time the archive process runs.

 - Keep formatting.
-Choose whether you want your archive to retain the original formatting or paste as plain text.
+Choose whether you want your archive to retain the original formatting from the source range, or paste as plain text.

-- Schedule.
+- Schedule Report.
 Choose whether the archive should run monthly, weekly, or hourly.
 If you’re using the Google Analytics Spreadsheet Add-on to pull in data at some regular interval, you can set this add-on to run within an hour or two afterwards to save the data after it refreshes.

 STEP 4: NAME AND SAVE